FivoA/JavaRayTracing/README.md

 Ray-Tracing is a fascinating but demanding technique for rendering.
 This is my go at it using Java doing it as "from the ground up" as possible.

 What this Ray-Tracer is:
-* A "static" Ray-Tracer, meaning it does not currently render a scene at runtime with user input for navigation.
+* A "static" Ray-Tracer, meaning it does not currently render a scene at runtime.
 Rather, it renders a .png image of the programmed scene which includes different Objects and Lighting.
-* A venture into linear algebra and Ray-Tracing acceleration techniques
+* A personal venture into linear algebra and Ray-Tracing acceleration techniques
-* Probably a lot of fun, you should check it out :smile:

 ## Showcase
 <div style="display: flex; justify-content: space-around; align-items: center;">